 Your Last Will and Testament shall cover five important points:

 1. Copy of Identification Cards (Passport/National ID Card) of the Testator, Beneficiaries and Executor

 2. Contact Information of the Testator, Beneficiaries and Executor

 3. Copy of documents of your assets

 4. Possible Funeral requirements

 Different jurisdictions usually require different formalities for the wills.
 Having a will drafted in your home country to cover all your assets in Thailand, may create troubles to your family.
 A Last Will and testament might be invalid in Thailand courts if it does not comply with the Thai law requirements.
-It is advisable to prepare and sign your Last Will on Thai Territory to make sure that Thai rules apply.
+Therefore, it is advisable to draft your Last Will on Thai Territory to make sure that Thai rules apply.

 It is very important to observe the correct legal formalities when signing, amending, or revoking your Will.
 Your Last Will and Testament may not be legally valid if you fail to follow all the specific formalities.